suitenumerique/hackdays2025/submissions/incubator-for-ai/README.md

 **@Drive**: semantic search for the documents you store in Drive.

 ## Project Description

-We've created an API to search within a user's documents in Drive, and demonstrated integration with:
-* the Drive UI
+We have added semantic-search functionality to `drive`.

+The ability to search documents in drive is exposed to users using a new REST endpoint to:
+* The existing La-Suite Docs User Interface
-* Meet
+* La-Suite's Visio/Meet
 * Slack
-* Claude-Desktop
+and via an [MCP](https://www.anthropic.com/news/model-context-protocol) Proxy service to Claude-Desktop such that Documents can be treated as an AI Agent.

 ## Contributors
 <a href="https://github.com/duncanjbrown">@duncanjbrown</a>, <a href="https://github.com/nmenezes0">@nmenezes0</a>, <a href="https://github.com/gecburton">@gecburton</a>, <a href="https://github.com/rachaelcodes">@rachaelcodes</a>